43 Company Culture Improvement Ideas (That Actually Work)

 Mentoring has huge benefits in employee retention and training and development.
 Not only will your team learn from the best, your high performer experts will get even better.
 Your company holds so much knowledge, you might as well to make the most of it.

-39. Give new employees a “personalized workspace budget”
+39. Give new employees a “personalised workspace budget”

 Giving each employee the space and freedom to customize their area to their personal work preferences is one of the best ways to create a better work environment.
 If you are asking someone to spend 8 hours of their day at a desk, at least let them make the desk their own.